marwanelgharbawy/quick-express-html-guide/README.md

-# Quickly setup a server using express
+# Quickly setup a server using express to view your HTML files ANYWHERE.

-Steps to create a local server to experiment with your static webpage/front-end project
+Steps to create a local server to experiment with your static webpage/front-end project.
+This will allow you to have a server up and running on your local network.
+You can view it on your phone, tablet, or use port forwarding to view it from other devices on different networks.

 ## Requirements
 These steps only require you to install node, you can postpone your understanding to express stuff later.